-Nell Haynes received her Ph.D.
-Anthropology at American University in 2013 with a concentration in Race, Gender, and Social Justice.
+Nell Haynes received her Ph.D. in Anthropology at American University in 2013 with a concentration in Race, Gender, and Social Justice.
 She holds a Bachelor of Science Degree from Northwestern University in Anthropology and Theater.
 Her research addresses themes of performance, authenticity, globalization, and gendered and ethnic identification in Latin America.
-Her dissertation, "Chola in a Choke Hold: Gender, Globalization, and Authenticity in Bolivian Lucha Libre," explores the ways indigenous women utilize notions of authenticity to gain social capital and shift cultural discourses.
-Nell's research was supported by grants from American University, Cosmos Club Foundation, and the Explorer's Club of Washington, DC and she is the recipient of the 2010 Roseberry-Nash Award for best paper in Latin American and Caribbean Anthropology from the American Anthropological Association.
+Dr. Haynes's dissertation, "Chola in a Choke Hold: Gender, Globalization, and Authenticity in Bolivian Lucha Libre," explores the ways indigenous women utilize notions of authenticity to gain social capital and shift cultural discourses.
+Nell's research was supported by grants from American University, Cosmos Club Foundation, and the Explorer's Club of Washington, DC, and she is the recipient of the 2010 Roseberry-Nash Award for best paper in Latin American and Caribbean Anthropology from the American Anthropological Association.
 Dr. Haynes is spending the next two years as a Postdoctoral Fellow working on the Global Social Media Impact Study in conjunction with the Centro Interdisciplinario de Estudios Interculturales e Indígenas at Pontifica Universidad Católica de Chile.